-The outreach for online PR may be both direct & indirect — from employing hashtags and keywords, alongside email and snail mail.
+The outreach for online PR may be both direct & indirect.
+The business can employ hashtags and keywords alongside email and snail mail.
 At the heart of both traditional and online PR is story-telling.
-This is never going away; Story-telling and quality content helps position and pollinate stories for absorption, both online and off.
+This is never going away; story-telling and quality content help position stories for absorption, both online and off.

-Each PR agency approaches online PR differently.
-There are a wide variety of tactics and proportions — with some favoring search while others favor online editorials.
-The disciplines comprising online PR can range from journalism, creative writing and story-telling, sales, media, SEO, social media, community management, customer relations, web design and on and on.
+There are a wide variety of tactics and proportions — with some favoring search while others favor placing online content as editorials and guest blogs.
+Online PR incorporates journalism, creative writing and story-telling, sales, media, SEO, social media, community management, customer relations, web design and on and on.

 - Industry websites